SEEDING FOOD INNOVATION GRANTS-2017

 - Each item and its cost must be clearly described in the budget.

-- Funds cannot be used for equipment purchases, computer purchases, or travel expenses to conferences/meetings, administrative or indirect costs, except with prior written approval from one of the Companies.
+- Funds cannot be used for equipment purchases, computer purchases, or travel expenses to conferences/meetings (unless it is to present research funded by the Companies), administrative or indirect costs, except with prior written approval from one of the Companies.

 - The amount of the grant may not be for the full amount that was requested.